paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 This plugin works with WooCommerce version 3.0.0 and above.

+== Upgrade Notice ==

+To upgrade to v2.0.0 from Version 1.0.x  please uninstall the old plugin and install the new version.
+Version 2.0.0 has a lot of changes and is not backwards compatible with previous versions.

 == Troubleshooting ==

 If you are having trouble with the checkout process or your orders are not marked as paid and updated from pending to processing, turn on logging.